Jalle19/xbmc-video-server/README.md

 Proxy Location
 --------------

 The "Proxy Location" setting is a bit more exotic.
 Without it, all requests to the XBMC API (including the URLs to your movies and TV shows) are in the form of http://user:pass@hostname:port/API_PATH, which means in order to use the application over the Internet you'd have to forward the right port to the machine running XBMC.
 It also means you'd be exposing the XBMC API credentials to anyone using your application.
 What the "Proxy Location" setting does is replace the http://user:pass@hostname:port/ part with the specified location.

+### Configuring a reverse proxy

 To make this work you have to configure your web server to provide a reverse proxy on that location.
 Here's an example for Apache 2 (the configuration lines must be inside your VirtualHost definition):

 ```
 	# Needed to make certain URLs work